-Mr. Bartsch has over 35 years experience in the aviation industry in a variety of senior operational, safety and regulatory roles.
-He was head of safety and regulatory compliance for Qantas Airways Limited's AOC and manager of the CASA Sydney Airline Transport Field Office
+Mr. Bartsch has over 35 years experience Mr. Filmer is a Licensed Aircraft in the aviation industry in a variety of senior operational, safety and regulatory roles.
+He was head of safety and regulatory compliance for Qantas Airways Limited's AOC and manager of the CASA Sydney Airline Transport Field Office.